How to format your work

 Headings and contents tables

-Depending on the advice you have been given, and the length and complexity of a lab report, you may also be required to include a table of contents to help the reader navigate between headings.
+Longer lab reports may require a table of contents to help the reader navigate between sections.
 Contents tables are generally standard practice in longer assignments such as dissertations and theses.
-Make sure to check any departmental guidance you have been given about formatting reports.

 Figures and tables